Rocky Mountain Lions Eye Institute Foundation (RMLEIF)

 If you are in financial need and have an eye or vision problem that cannot be adequately evaluated or treated in your home area or you are a member of a Lions Club that wants to help someone with these needs, contact us about this program.

 Our Patient Assistance Program works with local Lions Clubs in Colorado and Wyoming to provide this assistance.
-The Foundation pays half these costs up to $500 and the local Lions Club pays a matching amount.
-You don't need to be a Lion to receive assistance.
+You don't need to be a Lion to receive this help.
 For more information, send an email to Lions@RMLEIF.org.

 As reported in the online article Removing Barriers from Low Vision Rehabilitation, since 2007 the Foundation has paid for more than 300 of these exams, which are performed by the staff of UCHealth's Low Vision Program.
 The exams help patients make the most of their visual capabilities.